 MAYZENT® may cause swelling at the back of the eye.
 This condition is known as macular oedema and is reversible if caught early.

 Possible symptoms may include:

 - · Blurry or wavy vision in the centre of the eye

 - Vision loss

 - · Colours appearing faded or changed

-Your doctor may request an eye examination before you start treatment with MAYZENT[®] and during treatment.
+Your doctor may request an eye examination before you start treatment with MAYZENT® and during treatment.

-Tell your doctor immediately about any changes in your vision, during treatment and up to one month after you have stopped treatment with MAYZENT[®].
+Tell your doctor immediately about any changes in your vision, during treatment and up to one month after you have stopped treatment with MAYZENT®.

 Side effects and important risks: infections

-Ÿ,

-Because MAYZENT[®] affects the immune system, you may be more vulnerable to infections.
+Because MAYZENT® affects the immune system, you may be more vulnerable to infections.
 If you have any of the following symptoms during treatment, and up to one month after stopping treatment, let your doctor know straight away.

-Possible symptoms of a serious infection (e.g. meningitis) are:
+Possible symptoms of a serious fungal or viral infection (e.g., meningitis and/or encephalitis) are:

+- · Headache accompanied by a stiff neck

+- Sensitivity to light

 - Fever

-- · Flu-like symptoms
+- Flu-like symptoms

-- · Headache accompanied by a stiff neck
+- Nausea

+- Rash

+- Shingles

+- Confusion

-- · Nausea and/or confusion
+- · Seizures (fits)

-If you believe your MS is getting worse much more quickly (e.g. weakness, seizures or visual changes) or if you notice new or unusual symptoms (e.g. headache, forgetfulness, changes in mood or behaviour), talk to your doctor as soon as possible.
-These may be due to a very rare brain infection called progressive multifocal leukoencephalopathy (PML) which can occur in patients taking medicines like MAYZENT[®] and other medicines used for treating MS.
+If you experience any weakness, changes in vision or develop new/worsening symptoms of MS, talk to your doctor as soon as possible.
+These may be due to a very rare brain infection called progressive multifocal leukoencephalopathy (PML) which can occur in patients taking medicines like MAYZENT® and other medicines used for treating MS.

 Side effects and important risks: liver function

 MAYZENT® can cause abnormal results in liver function tests.

-U Contact your doctor if you notice symptoms such as:
+Contact your doctor if you notice symptoms such as:

-- Unexplained nausea
+- · Unexplained nausea

 - Vomiting

 - Abdominal pain

 - Fatigue

 - Rash

 - · Yellowing of the eyes or the skin

-- Dark urine
+- · Dark urine

 These symptoms could be signs of liver problems and you should contact your doctor who will perform a liver function test.

 Side effects and important risks: malignancies

 Whilst you are treated with MAYZENT®, there is an increased risk of skin malignancies.

 You should limit your exposure to the sun and UV rays and protect yourself by wearing appropriate clothing and regularly applying sunscreen with a high degree of UV protection.

-You should not receive phototherapy with UV-B radiation or PUVA-photochemotherapy (treatments used for some skin conditions) whilst you are being treated with MAYZENT[®].
+You should not receive phototherapy with UV-B radiation or PUVA-photochemotherapy (treatments used for some skin conditions) whilst you are being treated with MAYZENT®.

 Inform your doctor immediately if you notice any skin nodules (e.g. shiny, pearly nodules), patches or open sores that do not heal within weeks.
-Symptoms of skin cancer may include abnormal growth or changes of skin tissue (e.g., unusual moles) with a change in colour, shape or size over time Your doctor will carry out regular skin examinations during your treatment with Mayzent.
-Side effects and important risks: Neurological and psychiatric symptoms/signs Inform your doctor of any unexpected neurological or psychiatric symptoms/signs (such as sudden onset of severe headache, confusion, seizures and vision changes) or worsening of neurological condition.
+Symptoms of skin cancer may include abnormal growth or changes of skin tissue (e.g. unusual moles) with a change in colour, shape or size over time

+Your doctor will carry out regular skin examinations as you start treatment, and thereafter while on treatment with MAYZENT®.

+Side effects and important risks: malignancies - Neurological and psychiatric symptoms/signs

+Inform your doctor of any unexpected neurological or psychiatric symptoms/signs (such as sudden onset of severe headache, confusion, seizures and vision changes) or worsening of neurological condition.

 Female patients

-You must avoid becoming pregnant while taking MAYZENT[®] because there is a risk of harm to the unborn baby.
+You must avoid becoming pregnant while taking MAYZENT® because there is a risk of harm to the unborn baby.
 You will need to have a negative pregnancy test before starting treatment and at regular intervals.